praneethnamburi/pyfilemanager/README.md

     # Returns canon/40Camera.avi and canon/51Camera.avi

     fm['143Camera']
-    # When a tag is not found, retrieve file paths by the stem.
+    # When a tag is not found, retrieve file paths by an exact match to the file stem.
     # Returns panasonic/143Camera.avi and sony/143Camera.avi

     fm['20']
     # If the key doesn't match a tag or a stem of a filename, do a loose-search to retrieve all entries where the tag is anywhere in the full path.
     # Returns panasonic2/201Camera.avi and panasonic2/202.mp4

-    all_videos = fm['videos']
     ```
 4. Add and retrieve in one line of code.
    ```python